pranaydwivedi444/DOGE-BANK-APP-JAVASCRIPT-CSS-HTML/README.md

 Creating an informative and user friendly website.
 Using DOM manipulation and events to make the website interactive and convenient for the user.
 This website contains a slide bar, a sticky navigation and smooth scrolling to make for an enjoyable web view of the user.
+Bankist App Project
+This is a banking application where the User can login to their account by entering a username and password.
+Once access has been granted the user has the option to view his balance sheet as well as make a